alexcroft08/hello-world/README.md

 # hello-world
 Learning Github!

-I'm a 26 year old male living in Philadelphia learning Python!
-So far it's challenging and fun.
+I'm a 26 year old male living in Philadelphia learning Python, so far it's challenging and fun.